morrislaptop/looped/docs/mocking.md

 > {tip} By default, the `fake` method will delete all files in its temporary directory.
 If you would like to keep these files, you may use the "persistentFake" method instead.

-<a name="mocking-facades"></a>
 ## Facades

-Unlike traditional static method calls, [facades](/docs/{{version}}/facades) may be mocked.
+Unlike traditional static method calls, [facades](/facades) may be mocked.
 This provides a great advantage over traditional static methods and grants you the same testability you would have if you were using dependency injection.
 When testing, you may often want to mock a call to a Laravel facade in one of your controllers.
 For example, consider the following controller action:

     <?php